Accessibility tools

 We empower parents/ nurseries to do this by looking at the child's sensory environment and making changes to that, not to the child.
 If you feel your child has sensory differences and would like further advice, support and strategies we have developed a series of Sensory Processing presentations, available below, that can be accessed freely by anyone.

-We ask that you try the strategies at home/ nursery with your child for 3 months, this will give you time to try a few strategies to help your child.
+We ask that you try the strategies at home/ nursery with your child for at least 3 months, this will give you time to try a few strategies to help your child, and time to persevere with trying the strategies, as they are unlikely to work after just one try!.
 If you think you require further support or advice, and your child has not yet started school, you can request a referral for Occupational Therapy from a medical professional (GP, Health Visitor, Physio, SALT, Peaditarician etc).
 You will need to download and complete the Early Years Sensory Processing Questionnaire below to send with your referral.
 We cannot accept referrals without the questionnaire.
 If your referral is accepted you will be offerd an appointment for a telephone consultation with the Occupational Therapist.

 children rainbow.jpg